 As a result, achievement is above the national average at GCSE and disadvantaged students are catching up with their peers.
 The school is consistently one of the highest performing, non-selective schools in the country.”

 It has always been our vision at William Farr that we are more than just a school.
 We are a community where everyone supports each other to be the best we can.
-The landscape schools operate in today is the most challenging I have experienced in my career.
+The landscape schools operate in today is the most challenging we have experienced.
 To have received such high praise whilst rising to meet those challenges is particularly rewarding.
-I’m really proud of everyone at the school.
+We are really proud of everyone at the school.